Physical Activity is My Mantra

 By age 20 I was a skier and a practiced archer, but my favorite sport was long distance cycling.
 For me the connection of mind and body was made on a bike.
 Then I discovered climbing…

 I was beginning a career in music, but my love of climbing was a conflict.
-In a shift of gears which was hard for those close to me to understand, I left the trumpet behind as I turned my attention to the rocks and the mountains.
+In a shift of gears which confounded those close to me, I chose to go climbing.
+I left the trumpet behind as I turned my attention to the rocks and the mountains.

 I climbed El Capitan, Astroman, and other big climbs in Yosemite.
 I did first ascents in Joshua Tree and the Sierra Nevada.
-My love of the back country led me to climb Sequoia’s Castle Rock Spire and to establish new climbs in Kings Canyon’s wild Gorge of Despair.
+My love of the back country led me to climb Sequoia’s coveted Castle Rock Spire and to establish new climbs in Kings Canyon’s wild Gorge of Despair.

-In 2003, at age 50, I suffered a shoulder injury.
+In 2003, at age 50, I suffered a serious shoulder injury.
 During rehab I was introduced to Pilates, which showed me a whole new way to understand my body.
+I was back out climbing within six months.

 I enrolled in the Pilates teacher training program at Core Conditioning in Los Angeles.
-I completed more than 300 hours of requirements and exams.
-I began teaching Pilates, and I joined the staff as a physical therapy aide.
+After 300 hours of requirements and exams I began teaching Pilates, and I joined the staff as a physical therapy aide.
 Working with the therapists at Core gave me unique insights as a trainer.

 2007 promised to be a great year.
 But in May I had a convulsive seizure.
 It was a terrifying and profound experience.
 An MRI showed a malformation 3.5 CM in diameter deep inside the right parietal lobe of my brain.
 It was a congenital defect called an AVM which had been slowly growing since my birth 53 years before.